How does LifeSkills support careers education in Scotland?

 How can LifeSkills be delivered and used alongside other careers resources?

-LifeSkills complements the growing digital offering to schools and can be used alongside the tools and resources in Market Place[1] and E-DYW[2].
+LifeSkills complements the growing digital offering to schools and can be used alongside the tools and resources in Market Place[1].
 They also align with existing Education Scotland and Developing the Young Workforce resources, such as the Work Related Inspiration and Work Related Learning workshops on preparing for work experience programmes.

 LifeSkills can also help teachers and practitioners fill any gaps they identify when using the Careers Education Standard Suite of Learning Resources[3] to review their provision, either individually or as part of staff CPD.